-Income producing property that is acquired as an asset purchase and not as a business combination is recorded initially at cost, including transaction costs.
+Income producing properties that are acquired as an asset purchase and not as a business combination are recorded initially at cost, including transaction costs.
 Transaction costs include transfer taxes, professional fees for legal and other services and initial leasing commissions, of which transfer taxes and professional fees represent the majority of the costs.